-A compound formed when sulfur reacts directly with another, more electropositive element.
-Metals form ionic sulfides containing the S-2 ion; these are salts of hydrogen sulfide.
+A sulfide is a compound formed when sulfur reacts directly with another, more electropositive element.
+Metals form ionic sulfides containing the S–2 ion; these are salts of hydrogen sulfide.
 Metal sulfides are mostly insoluble (except those of the alkali metals and alkaline earth metals), and are prepared by precipitation with hydrogen sulfide.
 Soluble sulfides are readily hydrolyzed to the soluble bisulfides (HS-), and are used as reducing agents and in making dyes.
 Compounds of sulfur with nonmetals, including hydrogen sulfide, carbon dusulfide, and several sulfides of nitrogen and phosphorus are covalent compounds formed by direct synthesis.

 Sulfides can be important indicators of the presence of life since there is no way that they can be formed at normal temperatures except biologically.